For candidates attending the national police promotion framework (NPPF) sergeants’ or inspectors’ examinations in 2024.

 Officers rejoining the police service sits outside of the NPPF.
 However, officers who are returning to the police service at a higher rank than they left and to the ranks of sergeant and inspector are required to comply, in part, with the NPPF.

 Unlike all other officers, rejoiners to the ranks of sergeant and inspector will recommence their service at the rank to which they applied to rejoin.
 Rejoiners will not undertake the NPPF steps in the usual order.
 However, they will still be required to undertake the step two legal examination for the relevant rank at the earliest opportunity as well as to complete the step four work-based assessment.
 Rejoiners are provided with two opportunities to pass the relevant step two legal examination.
-If the officer fails to attain the required standard, there may be grounds to invoke Regulation 13 of The Police Regulations 2003, to dispense of the officer’s services.
+If the officer fails to attain the required standard, there may be grounds to invoke Regulation 13 of the Police Regulations 2003, to dispense of the officer’s services.

 Rejoiner members will be considered as meeting the step one eligibility criteria.
 Candidates must register in the same way as other candidates for the examination (see NPPF step two).

-Rejoiner members required to undertake the knowledge examination at rank of sergeant or inspector, will hold that rank at point of re-entry.
+Rejoiner members required to undertake the knowledge examination at the rank of sergeant or inspector, will hold that rank at point of re-entry.
 Officers meeting the required standard for the knowledge examination will move to NPPF Step four.
 Those rejoiner members failing to meet the required standard in the examination will be afforded one opportunity to resit, which must be done at the earliest opportunity.

 Career breaks